contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 To act as voice in this ordinance, a person who is outside his own ward must show a current temple recommend to the presiding leader.
 Or he may show a [Recommend to Perform an Ordinance] signed by a member of his bishopric.

-### 18.10.2 Instructions
+### 18.10.5 Instructions

 To confer the priesthood and ordain a person to a priesthood office, one or more authorized priesthood holders place their hands lightly on the person’s head.
 Then the one acting as voice:

 1. Calls the person by his full name.
-2. States the authority he holds to perform the ordinance (Aaronic or Melchizedek Priesthood).
+2. States the authority he personally holds to perform the ordinance (either the Aaronic or Melchizedek Priesthood).
 3. Confers the Aaronic or Melchizedek Priesthood, unless it has already been conferred.
 4. Ordains the person to an office in the Aaronic or Melchizedek Priesthood and bestows the rights, powers, and authority of that office.
 (Priesthood keys are not bestowed when conferring the priesthood or ordaining to an office, except when ordaining a bishop.)
 5. Gives words of blessing as guided by the Spirit.